-Acupuncture has been used for thousands of years to treat many conditions including musculoskeletal, neurologic, gastrointestinal and dermatologic conditions.
-At BEVS, acupuncture is most commonly used to treat arthritis, intervertebral disc disease, seizures, gastrointestinal issues and to improve the general wellbeing in pets suffering from chronic medical issues and cancer.
-In some cases, acupuncture can reduce or eliminate the need for chronic medications.
+At BEVS, we most commonly use acupuncture to treat pain, arthritis, intervertebral disc disease, gastrointestinal issues, and to improve the overall wellbeing of pets suffering from chronic medical issues and cancer.
+In some cases, acupuncture can reduce or eliminate the need for certain medications.